 Feinstein Community Connections

-The 14th Annual Community Connections program will take place in August 2018.
+The 15th Annual Community Connections program will take place on August 26, 2019.

-Our entering class volunteers at non-profit agencies throughout Rhode Island and Southeastern Massachusetts, led by student or faculty/staff site leaders.
+Our entering class volunteers at non-profit agencies throughout Rhode Island and Southeastern Massachusetts, led by student or faculty/staff site leaders - Nearly 1,200 volunteers engaged in 6,300 hours of service!

 Experience Service With Our Students